Safety 📅 2026-03-29 ⏱ 11 min read

 Modern catfish use AI generated faces from tools like This Person Does Not Exist.
 These photos are getting better, but they're not perfect.
 Look for asymmetric earrings, blurred backgrounds that merge with hair, too perfect skin texture with no pores, and teeth that look off.

 Unveil's Reality Check feature analyzes photos for AI generation indicators.
-If the tool flags the image as likely AI generated and this person claims to be a real local single, you have your answer.
+If the tool flags the image as likely AI generated and the surrounding story also feels thin, treat that as another meaningful signal to review.

 5. The Video Call Test

 Ask for a spontaneous video call.
-Not scheduled for later — right now.
+Not scheduled for later, but in the moment.
 Ask them to hold up a specific number of fingers or write your name on paper.
-Real people don't hesitate.
-Catfish always have an excuse.
+A willing person can usually accommodate some version of that, while a false identity often keeps finding a way to defer it.

 Best Catfish Checker Tools Compared